 You mentioned a couple of funds that invested in you including Seedstars.
 What makes you attractive to them, and how do you manage to build healthy relationships with VC funds?

-It takes a good idea, a good team and a user traction.
+It takes a good idea, a good team, and user traction.
 The passion of the founder is a key factor though, this all helps to gain momentum and be investment ready.

 In the Middle East, some founders start their companies just for the sake of starting own business.
 Some of them get funded, but unfortunately, they never grow.
 They create a buzz or noise, and it takes VCs a long time to spot a good founder in the crowd.